dentarg/auth0-blog/_posts/2017-10-17-krack-attack-wpa2-and-what-it-means.markdown

 In short, the most vulnerable devices outed so far are *Android* and *Linux* devices due to the `wpa_supplicant` WiFi client that is commonly used.
 That being said, this statement is taken directly from the vulnerability researcher, Mathy:

->	"Any device that uses Wi-Fi is likely vulnerable."
+{% include tweet_quote.html quote_text="Any device that uses Wi-Fi is likely vulnerable to the KRACK vulnerability." %}

 Unlike most vulnerabilities that are found in small or isolated components of systems, this vulnerability comes from within the WPA2 protocol itself.
 The attack is against the 4-way handshake, and does not exploit access points themselves, but instead targets clients (devices such as laptops, tablets and phones).
 This means that although a router may be updated and running the latest firmware, it is relatively unimportant, as whichever OS the connecting device is running on may be using the exploitable WPA2 protocol.